Alter Littera - New Letters of Old

 Rudolf Koch - Gebr.
 Klingspor - Offenbach am Main, 1925

-In addition to Paul Shaw's essay linked to above, the main sources used during the font design process were several pages from a specimen book issued by the Gebr.
+The main sources used during the font design process were several pages from a specimen book issued by the Gebr.
 Klingspor Type Foundry in 1927 (some of which are re-created below using the Oldtype "Wilhelm Klingspor Schrift" Font).
 Other sources were as follows: Bain, P., and Shaw, P. (Eds.)
 (1998), Blackletter: Type and National Identity, New York: Princeton Architectural Press (p.
 43); Hendlmeier, W. (1994), Kunstwerke der Schrift, Hannover: Bund für Deutsche Schrift und Sprache (pp. 56-7); Kapr, A. (1983), Schriftkunst, Dresden: VEB Verlag der Kunst (p.
 453); Kapr, A. (1993), Fraktur - Form und Geschichte der gebrochenen Schriften, Mainz: Verlag Hermann Schmidt (pp. 124-5); and Klingspor, K. (1949), Über Schönheit von Schrift und Druck, Frankfurt am Main: Georg Kurt Schauer (pp. 136-7).
+Some public and private comments by renowned designer and design historian Paul Shaw have also influenced both the design and the description of the present font.

 Gallery